Intel dossier

 Industrial / Logistics6.5% vacancy in a market with a permanent I-40 cross-country throughput role and a growing Ports-to-Plains corridor via I-27.
 Loop 335 upgrades are unlocking significant new logistics-zoned acreage.
 BNSF intermodal remains the Southern Plains' primary rail anchor.
 Basis is 17% below the national average.
 Cap rate at 7.2% is a material yield premium above most secondary Texas peers.Core-plus / income buyers with a 5–10 year hold.
 The target is stabilized, occupied cross-dock or cold-storage product near the I-40 / I-27 node.
 Agribusiness-adjacent warehousing (Tyson, JBS, Cargill supply chain) has captive demand.
 Avoid spec product on fringe Loop 335 locations without a signed anchor.

-MultifamilyThe Pantex modernization cycle, agribusiness processing, and AI-linked data center construction are adding high-wage professional and skilled-trades workers to an already full employment market (3.1%–3.2% unemployment; lowest in Texas as of 2026).
-Aging urban-core multifamily stock requires capital infusion but creates a value-add entry that institutional B/C buyers can underwrite to income.Workforce multifamily serving federal and agribusiness workers.
+MultifamilyThe Pantex modernization cycle, agribusiness processing, and AI-linked data center construction are reported by the source stack as adding professional and skilled-trades workers to a tight employment market (3.1%–3.2% unemployment in the geo page).
+Aging urban-core multifamily stock requires capital infusion but can create a value-add entry that institutional B/C buyers may underwrite to income if rents, collections, insurance, taxes, and capex are proven.Workforce multifamily serving federal and agribusiness workers.
 Value-add B/C product near the medical and professional core.
 Not a Class A development market — the renter pool is blue-collar and mid-wage, not tech-professional.
 Income thesis, not rent-growth story.

 OfficeAmarillo is not an institutional office market.
 The Pantex administrative campus opened a downtown presence at the Happy State Bank Building in 2025, but this is a demand driver for neighborhood retail and services, not a catalyst for speculative Class A office.
 No institutional comparable transaction set exists at office scale.Owner-user and small-tenant medical or professional office only.
 No institutional allocation thesis for speculative or value-add office is supportable at this time.